-A student's final year [at Olin centers on an ambitious year-long culminating capstone in engineering, through either the Senior Capstone Program in Engineering (SCOPE) project or the Affordable Design and Entrepreneurship (ADE) project.
+A student's final year at Olin centers on an ambitious year-long culminating capstone in engineering, 2013/09/04 17:18 7/83 PROGRAM DESCRIPTIONS through either the Senior Capstone Program in Engineering (SCOPE) project or the Affordable Design and Entrepreneurship (ADE) project.
 The engineering capstone project engages interdisciplinary student teams in significant design problems with realistic constraints for an external partner and prepares students for work in their chosen careers.

-Sample Four-year Schedule

-The curriculum provides for considerable flexibility and student choice about how to meet requirements.
+The student's decision to enroll in SCOPE or ADE is required a week following the Spring semester SCOPE Expo.
+This deadline is strictly enforced in an effort to ensure appropriateness of projects based on the composition of student teams.
+Sample Four-year Schedule The curriculum provides for considerable flexibility and student choice about how to meet requirements.
 This chart is an example of one of many ways a student might progress through the four-year program.